MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/includes/azd-dev-container.md

 ### DevContainer

 ::: zone pivot="programming-language-nodejs"
-A [DevContainer](https://code.visualstudio.com/docs/remote/containers) is a Docker image that includes all of the prerequisites you need to run this application on your local machine.
-You can find the specification for this application's DevContainer [here](https://github.com/Azure-Samples/todo-nodejs-mongo/blob/main/.devcontainer/Dockerfile).
+A [DevContainer](https://code.visualstudio.com/docs/remote/containers) is a Docker image that includes all of the prerequisites you need to run this app on your local machine.
+You can find the specification for this app's DevContainer [here](https://github.com/Azure-Samples/todo-nodejs-mongo/blob/main/.devcontainer/Dockerfile).

 ::: zone-end

 ::: zone pivot="programming-language-python"
-A [DevContainer](https://code.visualstudio.com/docs/remote/containers) is a Docker image that includes all of the prerequisites you need to run this application on your local machine.
-You can find the specification for this application's DevContainer [here](https://github.com/Azure-Samples/todo-python-mongo/blob/main/.devcontainer/Dockerfile).
+A [DevContainer](https://code.visualstudio.com/docs/remote/containers) is a Docker image that includes all of the prerequisites you need to run this app on your local machine.
+You can find the specification for this app's DevContainer [here](https://github.com/Azure-Samples/todo-python-mongo/blob/main/.devcontainer/Dockerfile).

 ::: zone-end

 ::: zone pivot="programming-language-csharp"
-A [DevContainer](https://code.visualstudio.com/docs/remote/containers) is a Docker image that includes all of the prerequisites you need to run this application on your local machine.
-You can find the specification for this application's DevContainer [here](https://github.com/Azure-Samples/todo-csharp-cosmos-sql/blob/main/.devcontainer/Dockerfile).
+A [DevContainer](https://code.visualstudio.com/docs/remote/containers) is a Docker image that includes all of the prerequisites you need to run this app on your local machine.
+You can find the specification for this app's DevContainer [here](https://github.com/Azure-Samples/todo-csharp-cosmos-sql/blob/main/.devcontainer/Dockerfile).

 ::: zone-end